Supporting Your Anxious Child Before Holiday Gatherings

 6. Set Realistic Expectations

-Parents often feel internal pressure to make the holidays perfect.
-Children can sense this.
-Try giving your child and yourself permission to adjust expectations.
+Parents often feel internal pressure to make the holidays perfect, and children can sense that.
+Try giving both yourself and your child permission to adjust expectations.

 You do not need to stay for the entire event.